ionic-enterprise/tutorials/docs/native-solutions/identity-vault/angular/device-api.md

 application has a preference to toggle biometric authentication on and off, we could hide or disable the toggle for that setting based on the value of `isBiometricsEnabled()`.

-We have have an example of doing this within the `Tab2Page` where button that initiates the "Show Biometric Prompt" workflow is disabled if biometrics is not currently enabled.
+We have have an example of doing this within the `Tab2Page` where the button that initiates the "Show Biometric Prompt" workflow is disabled if biometrics is not currently enabled.

 ```html src/app/tab2/tab2.page.html
 <ion-item>